aditya-shelke-18/Knowledge-AI-Rag-Chatbot/README.md

-# Knowledge AI — RAG Chatbot Platform
+# Knowledge AI — RAG Chatbot Generator

 A full-featured **Retrieval-Augmented Generation (RAG)** chatbot platform built with the Vercel AI SDK.
 Upload documents or scrape websites, then chat with your knowledge base — the AI answers **strictly from your content**, never from general knowledge.